RPGroup-PBoC/pboc22_marseille/_posts/2022-01-28-materials.md

 tag: mar
 year: 2022
 ---
-Here you will find papers, vignettes, and other resources mentioned in the class.
-They will be added as the course progresses.
+Here you will find papers and vignettes mentioned in the class.
+These sections will be updated as the course progresses.

 ## Vignettes